Smooth and velvety vegan nutella made with 3 easy ingredients. Perfect as a spread, to use in smoothies, or just to eat with a spoon!

-When you roast them, those skins become wonderfully loose and easy to get off.
+When you roast them, the skins become wonderfully loose and easy to get off.
 You just roll the hazelnuts in your hands and the skins rub right off!

-As you can see above, there are still bits of skin left on the nuts, this is fine, and won’t affect texture.
+If there are still small bits of skin left on the nuts, this is fine, and won’t affect texture.
 It’s just that you don’t want all the skins in there.
 So definitely don’t get on a perfectionist kick while removing the skins, what doesn’t come off easily, can stay.

 And then it’s just a case of processing those nuts in the food processor.
 They start off crumbly, and then gradually start to clump and form a sticky dough.
 If it sticks to the sides too much you can stop the processor and scrape down the sides.

 Then process again and keep going until you have a smooth butter.
 Add in a bit of salt.
 Taste test until perfect.

 Then you just add melted chocolate and process it in, and voilá, you have vegan Nutella!